scychan/SAFARI_11_MVPA_regression/analyze_results/readme.txt

-See if logregMAP (or logregMAPmulti) outputs correlate with posterior:
+See if logregMAP outputs correlate with posterior: